 For any list featuring the best online colleges, accreditation status should be the first and most important criteria used to evaluate prospective schools.
 An unaccredited degree can cost graduates more than job offers — graduates of diploma mills risk leaving school tens of thousands of dollars in debt with nothing to show for it but a degree that isn’t recognized by employers, graduate schools or professional certifying agencies of any kind.

 Of course, after confirming accreditation, it can still be difficult to weigh the value and quality of one online degree over another.
-It’s good to keep in mind that whether a program is offered online or on campus, all accredited online college programs in the U.S. are held to the same academic and professional standards.
+It’s good to keep in mind that whether a program is offered online or on campus, all accredited programs in the U.S. are held to the same academic and professional standards.
 These standards also extend to the full-time faculty and adjunct professors that these schools hire.
 Schools that fail to meet program and faculty quality requirements risk losing accreditation.

 Why Online Education?

 In a recent survey conducted by BestColleges.com, 1,055 online learners nationwide share their reasons for taking courses online.
 An overwhelming 65% of respondents cite flexibility as the top reason for pursuing a digital classroom experience, and report less concern about curriculum specifics or access to on-campus activities.
 While traditional factors such as affordability, academic excellence and delivery format remain major determining factors, survey results suggest a majority of students choose to take courses online because they are more convenient.